 The joint is a complex organ of the body that functions at its best when all of its parts are working well and in unison.
 However, there are many disorders that can damage its many components either singly or all at once, including cartilage, bone, ligaments, and tendons.
 Osteoarthritis, the most common type, causes cartilage and bone abnormalities that can lead to joint damage, and, in the worst case, the need for joint replacement.
 We are now studying new medications that can actually modify this disorder and, hopefully, prevent the advancement of the joint dysfunction.
 Significant advances in the treatment and prevention of osteoarthritis are available at HSS.
 Rheumatoid arthritis, which occurs in approximately 1% of the population, has a greater potential for causing irreversible joint damage in many parts of the body.
 It is an autoimmune disorder in which the body's immune system wages battle on itself and is probably triggered by some environmental factor such as a viral infection.
 The greatest research and therapeutic advances have been made in this disorder and we now, daily, reverse the ravages of this disorder with advanced drugs that safely reset the immune response and turn off its destructive personality.
 Along with these disorders, HSS rheumatologists are considered the experts in the care of other disorders such as:

-The 27 rheumatologists at HSS see more than 10,000 new patients per year and 35,000 follow-ups.
-This high volume as well as complexity makes the level of care provided extraordinary and unique.
+The high volume of patients seen by our HSS rheumatologists, as well as complexity of patient cases, makes the level of care provided extraordinary and unique.
 Because many rheumatic diseases tend to be chronic, patients who come to HSS benefit from developing long-term and close relationships with their rheumatologist.
 These knowledgeable and compassionate physicians understand the illnesses that they treat and bring the most modern and optimal treatments to their patients.
 Their association with the foremost academic medical center in the world brings the best medical care to each doctor-patient interaction.
 We focus our efforts on caring, trust, communication, and the appreciation of what state-of-the-art medicine is.

 World Class, Integrated Rheumatologic Care